 - League: Eastern League 1993-2019; Double-A Northeast 2021; Eastern League 2022-

 - Ballpark: Memorial Stadium 1993; Prince George's Stadium 1994-present

-The Bowie Baysox, of the Eastern League and briefly in Double-A Northeast, played their first season - 1993 - at their parent Baltimore Orioles' former home, Memorial Stadium.
+The Bowie Baysox, of the Double-A Eastern League and briefly in Double-A Northeast, played their first season - 1993 - at their parent Baltimore Orioles' former home, Memorial Stadium.
 The Orioles farmhands now play their home games at Prince George's Stadium in Bowie, MD.

 The Baysox franchise has been with the Orioles since 1989, when it was still the Hagerstown Suns - now the sixth longest partnership among teams without common ownership.
 Bowie is in the Washington Nationals' protected territory but pre-dates the former Montreal Expos' move there by 11 years, so their territorial rights have been grandfathered.
-Bowie is almost halfway between Baltimore and Washington.
+Bowie is roughly halfway between Baltimore and Washington.